fivetran/dbt_xero/README.md

 If you are using multi-currency accounting in Xero, you are likely to have unrealized currency gains as part of your profit and loss statement.
 These gains/losses do not exist within the actual journals in Xero.
 As a result, you will find that those lines are missing from the outputs of this package.
 All realised currency gains will be present and your balance sheet will still balance.

-#### Unioning Multiple Xero Connectors
+#### Unioning Multiple Xero Connections
-If you have multiple Xero connectors in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
+If you have multiple Xero connections in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
 The package will union all of the data together and pass the unioned table into the transformations.
 You will be able to see which source it came from in the `source_relation` column of each model.
 To use this functionality, you will need to set **either** (**note that you cannot use both**) the `union_schemas` or `union_databases` variables:

 ```yml
 # dbt_project.yml